t-schreibs/sound-accumulator/content/contribute.md

 ## Submission guidelines

->[!info]
+> [!info] FYI
+>
->These guidelines are a work in progress - please consult this guide for the latest & greatest before submitting.
+> These guidelines are a work in progress - please consult this guide for the latest & greatest before submitting.

 1. No more than one artist is to be represented in each pull request - this keeps the complexity of review to a minimum
     - Multiple albums and tracks may be submitted per pull request, but they must be associated with a single artist